 Directions

-- Seasoning the Steak: Start by patting your steak dry with paper towels.
-Rub the olive oil over both sides of the steak, followed by a generous sprinkle of salt, pepper, and garlic.
-Let it marinate at room temperature for about 30 minutes for enhanced flavor.
+- Seasoning the Steak: Pat steak dry with paper towels.
+Rub both sides with oil, then sprinkle salt, pepper and garlic.
+Leave it sit at room temp for 30 minutes.

-- Preheating the Grill: Preheat your grill to high heat (around 450°F to 500°F).
-For charcoal grills, ensure the coals are glowing and covered with ash; for gas, preheat for about 10-15 minutes.
+- Preheating the Grill: Heat your grill to high (450°F–500°F).
+For charcoal wait till coals glow and are covered in ash.
+For gas, run it 10–15 min.

 Serving Suggestions